Painting of Blessed Cecilia -

 allow them to go out of their enclosure any more to see their kinsfolk.
 But

-directly their friends got to hear of it they crowded up to the monastery, and
+directly their friends got to hear of it they crowded up to the monastery, and began

-and for placing themselves blindly in the hands of a man whom nobody knew.
+for placing themselves blindly in the hands of a man whom nobody knew.
 The

 result was that some of them regretted their profession.
 But St Dominic knew